arctop/iOS-SDK/README.md

 * Developing novel headwear for gamers.
 * Creating adaptive audio applications that tailor sound to user mood.

 One way Arctop achieves its high performance analysis is by calibrating data processing models to each new user.
-This is done through a one-time 10-minute session in Arctop's mobile app that consists of a series of interactive tasks and questions.
-The calibration process is important since it allows Arctop's AI models of brain function to be individually customized to each user's unique brain data baseline and deliver personalized dynamics measures that are accurate.
+In order to receive the data stream for a specific metric, users must first complete a few games specifically designed for that model.
+Each metric's calibration is estimated to take fewer than five minutes and is available in Arctop's mobile app.
+When starting a new Arctop Session, data streams will automatically include any unlocked metrics that the user is calibrated for.
+The calibration process is important because it allows Arctop's AI models of brain function to be individually customized to each user's unique brain data baseline and deliver personalized dynamics measures that are accurate.

-After the one-time calibration, real-time cognition metrics for endless usage are unlocked.
+After a metric's one-time calibration, its real-time cognition data is unlocked for endless usage.
 For more information about calibration, see the section titled [Verify That a User Has Been Calibrated for Arctop](https://github.com/arctop/ios-sdk#verify-that-a-user-has-been-calibrated-for-arctop) within this file.

 ## Installation